sarahjaneleslie/PHI543-sp23/README.md

 <p>We will spend much of the first session doing a crash course in Python, but coding is a skill that takes time to develop.
 The first class will be very difficult for you if you are seeing the material for the very first time.</p>

-<p>To get started writing Python code, you can simply go to [LINK COMING SOON].
-You do not need to install anything locally on your computer.</p>
+<p>To get started writing Python code, you first need to <a href="https://forms.rc.princeton.edu/registration/?q=adroit">create an Adroit account.</a> Once you have done so, you can simply go <a href="https://myadroit.princeton.edu/">here</a> and navigate to Interactive Apps then Jupyter for Classes.
+(Note that VPN is required from off campus.)
+You do not need to install anything locally on your computer.
+More detailed instructions can be found on the Canvas page for this course.</p>

 <H3>Schedule of Topics</H3>